Extreme events in dynamical systems and random walkers: A review: Extreme events due to random walkers and Brownian motion

 \subsubsection{Controlling strategies}

-Extreme events occur in the transportation networks due to the excessive flux fluctuations in the flow dynamics.
+Extreme events occur in transportation networks due to excessive flux fluctuations in the flow dynamics.
 This overloading in the form of large fluctuations beyond the capacity disrupts the efficient functioning of the flow of transport \cite{holme2002vertex}.
 Thus, an optimal way of handling and delivery of the flow/information in the networks \cite{nicolaides2010anomalous,echenique2004improved} is one of the fundamental practical issues.
 The overarching challenge of such extreme events demands to be effectively controlled.
 These critical issues will also advance our understanding of the flow and transport properties of such large communication networks.

-Now, we discuss a scheme for partial reduction of occurrence of extreme events in scale-free network by tuning the nodal capacity $\alpha \ge 0$ \cite{kishore2013manipulation}.
+Now, we discuss a scheme for a partial reduction of the occurrence of extreme events in a scale-free network by tuning the nodal capacity $\alpha \ge 0$ \cite{kishore2013manipulation}.
 An extreme event occurs on the $i$-th node, if the number of walkers at that instant crosses a predefined threshold

-where $p_i=\dfrac{k_i}{\sum_{l=1}^{N} k_l}$ is the stationary probability to find a walker on $i$-th node with degree $k_i$. $W$ is the number of interacting walkers perform random walk at each time step on a scale-free network of $N$ nodes and $E$ edges.
+where $p_i=\dfrac{k_i}{\sum_{l=1}^{N} k_l}$ is the stationary probability to find a walker on $i$-th node with degree $k_i$. $W$ is the number of interacting walkers that perform random walks at each time step on a scale-free network of $N$ nodes and $E$ edges.
 Under the assumption of finite capacity of each node, the excess number of random walkers on $i$-th node can be treated as a queue of length

 where $\theta{(\cdot)}$ is the Heaviside step function and $w_{i}(t)$ represents the number of walkers on the $i$-th node at time $t=1,2,\cdots,T$.
 The mean queue size $\langle S \rangle$ in excess of nodal capacity for a network with $N$ nodes at every time instant is given by,